Bradley Steven Perry: Career

 In 2010, Perry starred on the Disney Channel family sitcom Good Luck Charlie.
 On the series, Perry played the mischievous and scheming Gabe Duncan, the third of five siblings in the Duncan family.
 In 2011, he starred in the movie Good Luck Charlie, It's Christmas!

 In the same year, Perry co-starred in the Disney Channel original movie Sharpay's Fabulous Adventure.
 In the film, Perry played Roger Ellison, a precocious young dog owner and Sharpay's rival, competing to get his dog a starring role on Broadway.
 In 2013, Perry began playing Kaz on the Disney XD show Mighty Med alongside Jake Short and Paris Berelc.

 In 2014, Perry starred as Jack Parker in the Disney XD Original Movie Pants on Fire, which premiered on Disney XD on November 9, 2014.
 In 2015, Mighty Med ended its run, but Perry continued to play Kaz on the spinoff series Lab Rats: Elite Force, which premiered in March 2016.
+On Lab Rats: Elite Force, he made his directorial debut in the episode Sheep-Shifting.

-In 2017, he appeared in Descendants: Wicked World as Zevon.
+In 2017, he appeared in Descendants: Wicked World as Zevon, the son of Yzma from The Emperor's New Groove.

-On November 16, 2022, Perry started a podcast called Hit the Brake with Jake Short.
+On November 16, 2022, Perry started a podcast called Hit the Brake (now called The Sit and Chat) with Jake Short.
+On August 30, 2023, on YouTube, he began a cooking series Cooking with Bradley.

-Personal life

-Perry lives in Southern California with his parents and three older sisters.
-He was homeschooled on the set of Good Luck Charlie and played on a local baseball team in his free time.
-Perry is also a fan of the Boston Red Sox and the New England Patriots and appeared in an NBC Sunday Night Football television promo as "The Patriots Kid".